 Staff shortages may make it harder to thoroughly monitor how much you’re spending with each supplier.
 This includes monitoring whether contracts are being optimized by employee cardholders.

-For example, if you have a contract with Home Depot and an employee uses their P-Card to purchase items from Lowes or Menards, this could unnecessarily increase costs.
+For example, if you have a contract with Home Depot and an employee uses their P-Card to purchase items from Lowes, this could unnecessarily increase costs.